 - If you want the IRE to review your case, your appeal request must be in writing.
 The letter we send about our decision in the Level 1 Appeal will explain how to request the Level 2 Appeal. - When you make an appeal to the IRE, we will send them your case file.
-You have the right to ask us for a copy of your case file by calling Member Services at 1-855-735-4398 (TTY: 711).
-Hours are listed at the bottom of the page. - You have a right to give the IRE other information to support your appeal. - The IRE is an independent organization
+You have the right to ask us for a copy of your case file by calling Member Services at the number at the bottom of the page. - You have a right to give the IRE other information to support your appeal. - The IRE is an independent organization that is hired by Medicare.
+It is not connected with this plan and it is not a government agency. - Reviewers at the IRE will take a careful look at all of the information related to your appeal.
+The organization will send you a letter explaining its decision.